 In the current situation, these strategies will be even more important in order to ensure efficiency through streamlining with GSE activities and ensuring each activity and funded trip has as much impact as possible.

-RALO O&E co-Chairs to be appointed by the RALOs

-Ensure that RALO strategies are prepared and presented to GSE VCs

-To include implementation plans and allocation of CROP and Discretionary Funding

-Role of At-Large Ambassadors to be developed in consultation with the RALO co-Chairs (who will discuss with RALO leadership)

-Co-Chairs to share policy resources produced in-house by their RALOs in collaboration with their CPWG representatives

-Incorporate the recommendations that come out of the ATLAS Survey relating to Outreach

-Each RALO is to work with their Regional leadership, their SC on O/E co-chair, their At-Large staff manager and GSE VP/liaison on the development of their region's FY21 Regional Strategic Outreach Plan.

-Regional calls will be set up with the above people.

 ACTION: The FY21 Regional Strategies are being developed.
 Current drafts are available at the Regional FY21 Outreach and Engagement Strategy Workspace.

-SC on O/E Co-Chairs should work in collaboration with their Regional Leadership and GSE Regional Vice President and At-Large Regional Manager to complete their strategies by 29 May 2020.
+SC on O/E Co-Chairs, in collaboration with their Regional Leadership and GSE Regional Vice President and At-Large Regional Manager, must complete their strategies by 29 May 2020.

 Given the COVID-19 pandemic, these Regional Outreach and Engagement Strategies need to incorporate virtual activities and be streamlined with ongoing GSE outreach and engagement activities to the extent possible.

+Proposed Process

+Each RALO is to work with their Regional leadership, their SC on O/E co-chair, their At-Large staff manager and GSE VP/liaison on the development of their region's FY21 Regional Strategic Outreach Plan.

+Regional calls will be set up with the above people.

+Strategies should incorporate virtual activities, use of social media, existing At-Large Participation tools such as capacity building webinars, videos, ICANN Learn courses, slide decks, etc.

+Strategies should consider involving the At-Large Ambassadors in their outreach and engagement plans.

+Strategies should incorporate Post-ATLAS III activities where relevant.

+Strategies should list the CROP trips and RALO Discretionary Funding activities.

 Engagement Strategies

-In collaboration with RALO’s, the key ICANN issues were identified and reported at the last ICANN 67 meeting - At-Large Report - by APRALO chair Satish Babu and they are cornerstone themes for engagement with the community.
-The idea is to have discussions on these topics that include:
+In collaboration with RALO’s, the key At-Large policy issues were identified during ICANN63 in Barcelona through a bottom up process.
+These issues are noted in the At-Large Policy Platform.
+They are cornerstone themes for engagement with the community.
+The top 10 At-Large Policy issues are:

 DNS Abuse